offworld-projects/offworld-gym/README.md

 With this release we introduce our first prototype navigation task, where the robot has to reach the visual beacon on an uneven terrain using only the camera input.

-When you will be testing your next RL algorithm on Atari, why not also gauge it's applicability to the real world!
+When you will be testing your next RL algorithm on Atari, why not also gauge its applicability to the real world!